A Geometric Perspective on Diffusion Models: Diagnosis of Score Deviation

-We then simulate four new trajectories based on the optimal denoising output $r_{\bftheta}^{\star}$ to monitor the score deviation from the optimum: one is \textit{optimal sampling trajectory} $\{\hatx_s^{\star}\}_{s_N}^{s_0}$, where we generate samples as $\{\hatx_s\}_{s_N}^{s_0}$ but adopt $r^{\star}_{\bftheta}$ for score estimation, and other three are formed with the (optimal) denoising output and are designated as $\{r_{\bftheta}^{\star}(\hatx_s)\}_{s_N}^{s_1}$, $\{r_{\bftheta}(\hatx_s^{\star})\}_{s_N}^{s_1}$, $\{r^{\star}_{\bftheta}(\hatx_s^{\star})\}_{s_N}^{s_1}$.
-We calculate the deviation of denoising output to quantify the score deviation in all time steps in terms of the $\ell_2$ distance. \begin{observation} The learned score is well-matched to the optimal score in the large-noise region (from $80$ to around $10$), otherwise they may diverge or almost coincide depending on different regions. \end{observation} In fact, our learned score has to moderately diverge from the optimum to guarantee the generative ability.
-Otherwise, the sampling reduces to annealed mean shift for mode-seeking, or simply replays the dataset.
-Empirically, score deviation in a small region is sufficient to bring forth such ability.
+We calculate the deviation of denoising output to quantify the score deviation across all time steps using the $\ell_2$ distance, though they should differ by a factor $t^2$, and have the following observation: \begin{observation} The learned score is well-matched to the optimal score in the large-noise region, otherwise they may diverge or almost coincide depending on different regions. \end{observation} In fact, our learned score has to moderately diverge from the optimum to guarantee the generative ability.
+Otherwise, the ODE-based sampling reduces to an approximate (single-step) annealed mean shift for global mode-seeking (see Section~\ref{sec:meanshift}), and simply replays the dataset.
+As shown in Figure~\ref{fig:diagnosis}, the nearest sample of $\hatx_{t_0}^{\star}$ to the real data is almost the same as itself, which indicates the optimal sampling trajectory has a very limited ability to synthesize novel samples.
+Empirically, score deviation in a small region is sufficient to bring forth a decent generative ability.